AliceYu68/tongjie/_pages/about.md

   - /about.html
 ---

-I am a thesis-planner master student in Jacobs school of Engineering, UC San Diego.
-I work closely with [Prof. Nicholas Gravish](https://scholar.google.com/citations?user=AEWTj-4AAAAJ&hl=zh-CN) in [Gravish lab](http://gravishlab.ucsd.edu/index.html) on bio-inspired robotics.

-I received my bachelor degree in vehicle engineering from [Beijing Institute of Technology](http://english.bit.edu.cn/).
-During my undergraduate study, I was a visiting student researcher at Dynamics and Vibration Control Lab in Australia, supervised by [Senior Prof. Weihua Li](https://scholars.uow.edu.au/display/weihua_li).

-My current research centers on the area of biological collective behavior, developing innovative methodologies and applications to swarm robotics system for an efficiency and robust activities.

-Research Interests
+I am a graduate student in the Master of Business Administration, concentrating on marketing and business.
+I had almost one year of experience as an account manager with a master's degree in the company and one-year 1-month experiences on internship.
+I am organized, personable, and action-oriented with a strong ability to communicate efficiently.

+Career overview
 ======
-* Legged-robot locomotion
-* Intelligent robotics
-* Multi-agent control
-* Deep neural network
+* Account manager in A Bowl, INC
+* Assistant manager in Jay Tea House, INC
+* Supervisor in Tasty Noodle House, INC